 ‘The very notion of public art as we receive it is inseparable from what Jurgen Habermas has called “the liberal model of the public sphere”, a dimension distinct from the economic, the private and the political.
 This ideal realm provides the space in which disinterested citizens may contemplate a transparent emblem of their own inclusiveness and solidarity, and deliberate on the general good, free of coercion, violence or private interests.’
 (Mitchell, 1992, 35)

-I would argue this is in fact imprecise; Habermas historical account of the bourgeois public sphere describes a space of institutions and practices between rather than ‘distinct from’ the private interests of everyday life in civil society and the realm of state power (Habermas, [1962] 1989, 3).
+This is in fact imprecise; Habermas historical account of the bourgeois public sphere describes a space of institutions and practices between rather than, ‘distinct from’ the private interests of everyday life in civil society and the realm of state power (Habermas, [1962] 1989, 3).
 Habermas’ acknowledges that the private and public spheres are mutually dependent.
 As Simon Susen sums up,

 ‘Paradoxically, the relative autonomy of the private and the public was contingent upon their reciprocal determinacy.
 Given the structural interdependence of the two spheres, the public/private polarity can be conceived of as a public/private reciprocity.
 The socio-historical analysis of the public/private dichotomy is essential in that it enables us to explore the material and ideological contingency of the public/ private reciprocity, which is rooted in the spatiotemporal specificity of every society.’
 (Susen, 2011, 39)

-Mitchell categorizes two versions of public art practice: utopian and critical.
+Mitchell categorizes two versions of public art practice: ‘utopian’ and ‘critical’.

-Mitchell’s utopian model of public art practice attempts to facilitate an ideal public sphere through ‘a nonsite and a imaginary landscape’ which he compares to Habermas’ bourgeois public sphere which he claims as being,
+Mitchell’s utopian model of public art practice attempts to facilitate an ideal public sphere through ‘a non-site and an imaginary landscape’ which he compares to Habermas’ bourgeois public sphere which he claims as being,

 ‘an all-inclusive site of uncoerced discussion and opinion formation, a place that transcends politics, commerce, private interests and even state control.’
 (Mitchell, 1992, 3)

-The above definition assumes that art is ‘interest free’ and could somehow stand in for a bourgeois public sphere because of its apparent ‘functionlessness’ (Beech, Hewitt, & Jordan, 2002); in this way Mitchell aligns the interest- free bourgeois public sphere with the modernist idea of art’s autonomy (Crow, 1987).
+By aligning his ‘utopian’ model of art to the above definition of the original Bourgeois Public Sphere Mitchell suggests that art is a field that can rise above material and cultural considerations due to its apparent ‘functionlessness’ (Beech, Hewitt, & Jordan, 2002); in this way Mitchell develops his utopian model of art alongside the modernist idea of art’s autonomy (Crow, 1987).

 In Mitchell’s account of his ‘critical’ model he says,